viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 In this article about Python's built-in `unittest.mock` library, I address my personal needs in a very practical way to handle mocking in Python.
 It is guided by, and based on questions that usually arise when I am writing tests that use mock objects.

 When we talk about mocks, we are really talking about "stunt doubles".
 In the cinema industry, they are people who replace the main actors in risky scenes.
-If a stunt double gets hurt, the audience will not perceive that an accident has occured, because the original actor will continue appearing in the movie consistently.
+If a stunt double gets hurt, the audience will not perceive that an accident has occurred, because the original actor will continue appearing in the movie consistently.
 Therefore, a stunt double is someone who preserves the “actual” actor.

 We also appreciate stunt doubles in automated software tests.
 We call them "test doubles".
 They help us test some functionality (class method or function), playing a secondary but important role.
-They can be known by different names, according to the role the play in each moment.
+They are known by different aliases, depending on the role the play in a given moment.

-If you are unfamiliar with the differences between dummy, fake, stub, spy and mock (all names for test doubles), I suggest you read a great article by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).
+If you are unfamiliar with the differences between: dummy, fake, stub, spy and mock (all aliases for test doubles), I suggest you read a great article by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).

 Usually, test doubles are helpful to:

 1. Ignore some class or method used by your code under test, but unimportant in some test;
 2. Configure what a specific method returns;
-3. Check how some method was called by the code under test.
+3. Check if a method was called by the code under test.

-We will approach all these topics, but first I need to introduce a very simple Python class that we will use in all code examples here:
+We will address all these topics, but first you must see a very simple Python class that we will use in the code examples below:

 ```
 class A: